Gluten-Free Peanut Butter Oatmeal Cookies

 If love affairs were cookies then I am going all in, declaring myself a taken woman and gearing myself up to run off with these Gluten-Free Peanut Butter Oatmeal Cookies as soon as they give me the nod.
 They are a perfect combination of peanut butter, oats and chocolate.
 So easy to make that my toddler quite happily gets stuck in and an incredibly quick turn around - ready in just 25 minutes total.

-Why are these Peanut Butter Oatmeal Cookies so darn good??
+Why Youโll Love These Peanut Butter Oatmeal Cookies

 - Only 7 ingredients.